Skip to Content

 Step 7:

+Last step!
 Attach either velcro or a snap to the straps of the bib for your closure.
-I chose to use velcro for this one but I often use snaps as well.
+I chose to use velcro for this one but many people choose to use snaps.

 the finished bib showing where the velcro was sewn onto the straps